Ai Accountant

 Core transaction history tracking

-Handle Indian bank formats across PDFs, CSVs, Excel, and scans, perform deduplication on repeat uploads, and link related line items such as forex adjustments and bank charges.
-Assign a canonical ID to each transaction as the single source of truth.
+Handle Indian bank formats across PDFs, CSVs, Excel, and scans.
+Perform deduplication on repeat uploads.
+Link related line items such as forex adjustments and bank charges.

 Comprehensive change log banking

-Log every editable field, narration, ledger, GST code, vendor mapping, payment mode, and more, with user, second level timestamps, and reasons for changes.
-Distinguish between system generated updates and manual overrides.
+Log every editable field: narration, ledger, GST code, vendor mapping, payment mode, and more.
+Capture user, second level timestamps, and reasons for changes.

 Robust compliance audit trail architecture